Assassination of Henri I, Duke of Guise: Church

-D'Angennes to Rome to explain the deaths to the Pope.
-They argued that the king had been forced to ignore the special status of the Cardinal due to the immediacy of the threat that was looming against him.
+Claude d'Angennes to Rome to explain the deaths to the Pope.
+They argued that the King had been forced to ignore the special status of the Cardinal due to the immediacy of the threat that was looming against him.
 In a heated exchange Joyeuse defended the killings before being interrupted by Pope Sixtus V who cried that this was not the way to deal with men of such quality, that Guise should have been arrested and his brother sent to Rome.
-Joyeuse reminded the Pope that he had once remarked that in the wake of the day of the barricades that Henri should throw Guise from a window of the Louvre.
-The Pope insisted the Cardinals provide a request from the king for pardon.
-The two men did not have such a request on them, and agreed to forge one, in the hopes of delaying a bull excommunicating Henri.
-In July Sixtus obliged the ligueurs, demanding that Henri come to Rome to explain his actions within 30 days, or face excommunication.
-Henri was distraught by the news from Rome, bemoaning to Navarre that men who had done far worse than him had never been excommunicated, and that he had always been a good Catholic.
+Joyeuse reminded the Pope that he had once remarked that in the wake of the Day of the Barricades that Henri should throw Guise from a window of the Louvre Palace.
+The Pope insisted the Cardinals provide a request from the King for pardon.
+The two men did not have such a request on them, and agreed to forge one, in the hopes of delaying a bull excommunicating Henry.
+In July Sixtus obliged the League, demanding that Henry come to Rome to explain his actions within 30 days, or face excommunication.
+Henry was distraught by the news from Rome, bemoaning to Navarre that men who had done far worse than him had never been excommunicated, and that he had always been a good Catholic.
 Navarre retorted bluntly that those men had been victorious, and if he wanted his Catholicism vindicated, he would have to recapture his kingdom.
-Before the king could be excommunicated, he would be killed.
+Before the King could be excommunicated, he would be killed.

 Preachers and pamphleteers

 Polemical image denouncing Henri and Épernon for their roles in killing the duke and his brother.

-The Florentine ambassador, saw the death of the king's brother Alençon as the original cause both of the strife of the years 1584-1588, and of the assassination of Guise, bemoaning that it was the 'ruin of France'.
-Preachers in Paris denounced Henri as the new Herod.
-Others chose to characterise the king as a more perennial enemy of Christians, the anti-Christ.
-Where previously ligueur pamphleteers had attacked the king by proxy, denouncing his wicked advisors, such as Épernon, who were leading the kingdom astray, the murder of the duke turned their full attentions to the 'tyrant'.
-Some pamphlets went further, arguing that not only had 'Henri de Valois' (as they now styled him), sacrificed his rights to his office through his act, but further that he was now worthy of death.
-Jean Boucher was one such Parisian pamphleteer who advocated for this course, summarising his arguments in 'The Just Deposition of Henri III' in early 1589.
+The Tuscan ambassador, saw the death of the King's brother François, Duke of Anjou as the original cause both of the strife of the years 1584-1588, and of the assassination of Guise, bemoaning that it was the 'ruin of France'.
+Preachers in Paris denounced Henry as the new Herod.
+Others chose to characterise the King as a more perennial enemy of Christians, the anti-Christ.
+Where previously League pamphleteers had attacked the King by proxy, denouncing his wicked advisors, such as Épernon, who were leading the kingdom astray, the murder of the Duke turned their full attentions to the 'tyrant'.
+Some pamphlets went further, arguing that not only had 'Henry of Valois' (as they now styled him), sacrificed his rights to his office through his act, but further that he was now worthy of death.
+Jean Boucher was one such Parisian pamphleteer who advocated for this course, summarising his arguments in The Just Deposition of Henri III in early 1589.
 More pamphlets still compared him to historic tyrants through history, such as Nero and Caligula, and implied that his religious devotion was in fact a cover for black masses and various sorceries.